dutchcoders/marija/README.md

 $ brew install marija
 ```

 ## Usage

 There are a few steps you need to take before you can start.

-* add your elasticsearch server to the configuration
+* add your datasources to config.toml
-* use the cloud icon to retrieve the indexes
-* enable the index(es) you want to search in using the eye icon
+* enable the datasources you want to search in using the eye icon
 * use the refresh icon to refresh the list of available fields
 * add the fields you want to use as nodes